Alya towards Exascale: Algorithmic Scalability using PSCToolkit

 \subsubsection{Strong scalability}

-We first focus on strong scalability results obtained on the Bolund experiment for three fixed size meshes (small, medium and large) including $n_1=5570786 \approx 6\times 10^6$, $n_2=43619693 \approx 4.4\times 10^7$ and $n_3=345276325 \approx 0.35\times 10^9$ dofs, respectively.
-Three different configurations of the number of cores were employed for the three different mesh sizes: from $48$ to $192$ cores in the case of the small mesh, from $384$ to $1536$ cores for the medium mesh, and finally from $3072$ to $12288$ cores for the large mesh.
+We first focus on strong scalability results obtained on the Bolund experiment for three fixed size meshes (small, medium and large) including $n_1=5570786 \approx 6\times 10^6$, $n_2=43619693 \approx 4.4\times 10^7$ and $n_3=345276325 \approx 0.35\times 10^9$ dofs, respectively. {Three different configurations of the number of cores, obtained by doubling each time the number of MPI cores with respect to the minimum number of cores (nodes) needed to run at full load, were employed for the three different mesh sizes: from $min_p=48$ to $max_p=192$ cores in the case of the small mesh, from $min_p=384$ to $max_p=1536$ cores for the medium mesh, and finally from $min_p=3072$ to $max_p=12288$ cores for the large mesh}.
 We analyze the parallel efficiency and convergence behavior of the linear solvers for $20$ time steps after a pre-processing phase so that we focus on the solvers' behavior in the simulation of a fully developed flow.
 Note that in the Alya code a master-slave approach is employed, where the master process is not involved in the parallel computations.

-In Figures~\ref{fig:strong1}-\ref{fig:strong1bis} we report a comparison of the different methods in terms of the total number of iterations of the linear solvers and of the solve time per iteration (in seconds), respectively.
+In Figures~\ref{fig:strong1}-\ref{fig:strong1bis}, we report a comparison of the different methods in terms of the total number of iterations of the linear solvers and of the solve time per iteration (in seconds), respectively.
 Note that in the figures we also have results obtained with a version of Deflated CG ({\em AlyaDefCG}), available from the original Alya code.